A non-invite, a mind-your-own-business response — Biden and Netanyahu tensions rise

 Netanyahu maintains he's trying to strengthen the country's democracy against a liberal court system.
 As for the U.S. pressure, he issued a statement Wednesday saying, "Israel is a sovereign country which makes its decisions by the will of its people and not based on pressures from abroad, including from the best of friends."

-Later in the day, reporters from mainly U.S. media were invited to hear a senior Israeli official speak — on condition they not name the official — with sharper criticism of the White House.
+Later in the day, reporters from mainly U.S. media were invited to hear a senior Israeli official speak — without naming and mostly without quoting the official — with sharper criticism of the White House.
 The official accused the U.S. of inappropriately intervening and said it was bizarre for Biden to comment after Netanyahu said he was delaying his proposal.

 Signs the two administrations may not be on the same page